A CockroachDB customer conferenceVisit NYC

-In the NewSQL world, techniques like consensus replication allow databases to provide API symmetry without sacrificing disposability.
-Going back to our CockroachDB example: any CockroachDB node can handle any request.
+Let’s go back to our CockroachDB example: any CockroachDB node can handle any request.
 If the node that receives a load-balanced request happens to have the data it needs locally, it will respond immediately.
 If not, rather than sending an error back to the client (or providing a stale result), that node will become a gateway and will forward the request to the appropriate nodes behind the scenes to get the correct answer.
 From the requester’s point of view, every node is exactly the same.
-When you combine database API symmetry with Kubernetes Service objects, you can create what is effectively a single logical database with the consistency guarantees of a single-machine system, despite there actually being dozens or even hundreds of nodes working behind the scenes.

-The cloud shouldn’t have a maintenance window – true cloud-native services should have the capability to be always on.
-In the Disposability section, we talked about the option Kubernetes offers to reschedule nodes at a moment’s notice in the event of a planned or unplanned disruption event.
-Shared-nothing databases take this a step further.
-This property says that a database should be able to operate without any centralized coordinator or single point of failure.
-In the stateless world, this goes hand in hand with disposability; when state is involved, this concept becomes an additional consideration.
+The Shared-Nothing property dictates that a database should be able to operate without any centralized coordinator or single point of failure.
+In the stateless world, this goes hand in hand with disposability.
+When state is involved, this concept becomes an additional consideration.

-The last factor is horizontal scalability.
+The last factor required of a Kubernetes-Native database is horizontal scalability.
 Similar to the way this term was used in the Twelve-Factor App, this means if you want more throughput, you simply add more processes.
-Kubernetes Controllers and Schedulers combine to make horizontal scaling an easy, declarative process: You simply say how many instances you want, and the Kubernetes system diligently adds pods to meet your request.
-When combined with the Services described above, this creates the impression of a single database that magically got twice as powerful but with costs that scale linearly rather than exponentially.
+Kubernetes Controllers and Schedulers combine to make horizontal scaling an easy, declarative process: The cloud promises infinite scale and a Kubernetes-native database needs to simplify utilizations of these resources without causing any additional operational overhead.
+It should automate and deliver effortless scale.

 While horizontal scaling is a fundamental benefit of many NoSQL systems, traditional relational databases do not do this well.
 They rely instead on sharding—with or without the help of systems like Vitess—to accomplish this use case.
 What this means for traditional RDMS systems in cloud-native environments is that if you need more power, you have to buy a more expensive machine and incur downtime, or you have to dramatically increase your operational overhead by splitting your database into many pieces that cannot easily talk to each other.
 For teams that rely on vertical scaling, this means there is a natural limit to how powerful a relational database can get—at the end of the day, it is limited to what can be powered by a single server.

-When coupled with Kubernetes, DASH databases give IT teams an automated relational database that operates as an always on, elastic data layer that adds the missing cloud-native foundation to their stacks.
+Kubernetes-native databases give IT teams an automated database that operates as an always-on, elastic data layer that adds the missing cloud-native foundation to their stacks.